testground/docs/traffic-shaping.md

 {% endhint %}

 {% hint style="info" %}
 Per-subnet traffic shaping is a desired but unimplemented feature.
-The sidecar will reject configs with per-subnet rules set in `network.Config.Rules`
+The sidecar will reject configs with per-subnet rules set in `network.Config.Rules`.
 {% endhint %}

 ### **\(Optional\) Changing your IP address**